15 Amazing Waterfalls In Mexico To Add To Your Bucket List

 7. Quimixto – Jalisco

-If you are staying for a few days in Puerto Vallarta, you should include Quimixto in your Puerto Vallarta things-to-do list.
+If you are staying in Puerto Vallarta for a few days, you should include Quimixto on your list of things to do in Puerto Vallarta.

 The pretty little village is home to one of the best-secluded beaches north of Puerto Vallarta.

 But before that, you will need to hike to the waterfall.
-It’s a simple hike and although the waterfall is not so spectacular as many others on this list, it’s still a pretty view, worth the hike.
+It’s a simple hike, and although the waterfall is not as spectacular as many others on this list, it’s still a pretty view, worth the hike.

 8. Yelapa Waterfalls – Jalisco

-Yelapa is another small village that is reachable only by boat from Boca de Tomatlan which is at only 30 minutes bus from Puerto Vallarta.
+Yelapa is another small village that is reachable only by boat from Boca de Tomatlan, which is only 30 minutes by bus from Puerto Vallarta.

-Yelapa is a much more popular site compared to Quimixto but not one of my favorite, to be honest.
+Yelapa is a much more popular site compared to Quimixto, but not one of my favorites, to be honest.
 If I had to choose between the two, Quimixto is the winner without any doubt.

 Waterfall of Mexico – Chiapas